hundredrabbits/thebook/north_pacific_logbook.md

 Wind has lessened to near nothing.
 The sails are flapping noisily.
 We reefed the main to the 3rd point in preparation for tonight, and to restrict its movement.

 ##### 0700
-We checked the weather, and it looks like we'll be heaving to for some time.
+We checked the weather, and it looks like we'll be heaving-to for some time.
 The coming low will sweep right over us.
 After it passes, there's a patch of green on the GRIB files?
 Green patches mean fair weather.
 Is that even possible in this land of infinite tempest?

 ##### 1000
 We found some wind.
-We are heading southeast, and away from the patch of no wind.
+We are heading southeast, and away from the patch of no-wind.
 Our goal is to do more southing to get better conditions when we reach 165°E or 170°E.

 We awoke Calcifer, our engine, to charge our batteries, but noticed there was no water coming out of the outtake?
-We quieted Calcifer, and went go below into its chambers to investigate. *Sigh*.
+We apologized to our neighbour under the stairs, and put it backt to sleep.
+We went below into its chambers to investigate.

 Recently, in Shimoda, I changed the water pump impeller.
 I'd noticed it was damaged.
 It looks like I put it back in the wrong way.
 That is bad.
 Calcifer is good now, at least, and if I messed up that impeller I've got another spare I can use.
 I can't keep making mistakes like this though, as I heard impellers are hard to come by on the ocean.

+Sometimes, when alone on deck, I like to imagine I am sailing the King of Red Lions, with Beedle's shop ship drifting in the open ocean just ahead, waiting to sell me bait, Hyoi pears, and bottled energy.
+What would I have to barter with, I wonder?
+Pino's cargo has plenty of treasures, but none that others would put value to.

 ##### 1300
 We ate *sweet and sour lentils* (see recipes) for lunch outside, it started to rain but we stayed there anyway, hiding under an umbrella to eat.
 We've got little protection from the weather in the cockpit, so we do what we can with what we've got.
+There is something funny about holding an umbrella, while over water.

 ##### 2100
-We heave to as the wind starts screaming into the rigging.
-We had trouble heaving to with both main and jib for some reason?
+We heave-to as the wind starts screaming into the rigging.
+We had trouble heaving-to with both main and jib for some reason?
 We don't have problems doing this usually.
-We decide to use the main alone, but also... the jib was hard to furl.
+We decide to use the main alone, but also... the jib was hard to furl?
 What the hell is going on?
 We'll investigate tomorrow, when the sun comes up and that we can see what we're doing.

 ##### 0000
 Can't sleep.
 I am stressed about the weather, plus the bit of jib we couldn't furl is making a hell of a racket.
 I slept in the quarter berth, well away from the noise.